akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 Store the host and port of expansion service instance, you will be able to provide it as the template parameter later.
 Please see [Expansion Service setup](https://github.com/akvelon/DnA_accelerators/blob/main/dataflow/ml/salesforce/pytorch/anomaly_detection/README.md#expansion-service) section for more details.

+Starting from Beam 2.42, `RunInference` class supports `withExtraPackages` method to install your packages in both the construction-time and execution time environment.
+This approach could be used instead of providing expansion service.
+This is recommended option if you don't need additional customization and all of your packages are available in pip.
+However, for use cases that require more significant customization, custom expansion service must be used.

 #### Template parameters

 To deploy the pipeline, you should refer to the template file and pass the